ech08ravo/2019C/Insights.md

-# Insights and lessons learned
+# Insights and lessons learned   - trying this

 Use this document to capture and reflect on insights into design process, collaboration and communication, method and tool use.
 Maintained mainly by the *Knowledge Manager*, but should have comments and contributions from other roles as well.